Chewy Chai Snickerdoodles

 Why you’ll love this recipe

-- These cookies are soft, buttery and perfectly chewy in the middle without being cakey.
+- Soft and chewy perfection.
+These cookies are soft, buttery and perfectly chewy in the middle without being cakey.
+They’re packed with warming chai spices for a twist on the classic snickerdoodle.

-- This recipe can easily be made gluten-free by using a 1-1 gluten-free flour with xantham gum in it.
+- Customizable.
+This recipe can easily be made gluten-free by using a 1-1 gluten-free flour with xantham gum in it, or can be made dairy-free if needed by using dairy-free butter.

 A snickerdoodle is similar to a sugar cookie, though it’s typically rolled in a mixture of sugar and cinnamon.
 Snickerdoodles also generally contain cream of tartare in them which helps activate the baking soda in the recipe and also gives these cookies a slightly tangy taste, making them taste different than a sugar cookie.